AbdelazizNassif/hibernate-database-testing/README.md

 - Hibernate will do all the low level work of (doing the query, getting the actual data, constructing the object and returning back to the code).
 - Hibernate provides Object-To-Relational (ORM) mapping.
 - Java objects will map tables in the database.
+- Hibernate uses JDBC in the background for any database interaction.